 They are not afraid to think out of the box and take design risks.
 In many cases, vacation homes are not as pedestrian as the primary residence; rather they are structures designed for relaxation and should reflect the owner’s personalities in ways not represented in the primary residence.
-The architect must be able to intuit the client’s personality and make suggestions based on what they “read.”
+The architect must be able to intuit the client’s personality and make suggestions based on what they “read”.

 It’s All About the Details

-They pay attention to detail.
+The best architects pay attention to detail.
 It’s one thing to design a new structure or makeover, but it is quite another thing to make design decisions that make everything work together no matter how minute the detail.
 A successful architect will not only understand the big picture, but will also be able to conceptualize the details that hold everything together.
 An unsuccessful architect will tend to subscribe to a “plug and play” mentality without considering the impact that details offer.
 Sourcing the proper materials might carry a higher price tag, but the benefits are enormous.

 Designs for Living